 However, this is a simplified explanation.
 If you really want to take control of your sleep, do not be intimidated by the neuroscience behind it.
 Recalibrating your “biological clock” is really called phototherapy and happens to be highly effective in the treatment of sleep disorders.
 The clock itself is actually called the suprachiasmatic nucleus (SCN), and the ticking of this clock is called circadian rhythm.

-The SCN is smack bang in the middle of the optic chasm and the hypothalamus.
+The SCN is smack bang in the middle of the optic chiasm and the hypothalamus.
 In other words, our sleep is affected by both light and hormones.
 To really bring our explanation to life, scientists have studied what would happen if the SCN is destroyed in rats, and it’s not pretty.

 Firstly, plasma corticosterone levels became erratic.
 Again, don’t worry about the fancy word.
 All corticosterone does is regulate energy, immune reactions, and stress responses.
 This is to say, without sleep our concentration, ability to fight diseases, and resilience to anxiety is compromised.